-All visitors must register with Campus Safety in Crawford Hall.
-Visitor permits are available 24 hrs/day, 7days/week.
+All visitors must register their vehicle.
+Visitor permits are available 24 hrs/day, 7days/week at the Campus Safety Office.
 There is no charge for a visitor's permit.

 Under no circumstances can an enrolled student qualify as a visitor, nor will the student's vehicle hold visitor status.
-Simply parking in a visitor space will result in a ticket being issued for parking in a restricted area.
+Parking in a visitor space will result in a ticket being issued for parking in a restricted area.